kimh/locationkit-android-docs/source/index.md

 * Due to the use of [ARC](https://en.wikipedia.org/wiki/Automatic_Reference_Counting) in iOS, you must make sure to keep this delegate around.
-So don't make it a local variable as it'll get cleaned up by iOS, we suggest adding it as an instance variable owned by your ViewController or AppDelegate or wherever it makes sense.
+So don't make it a local variable as it'll get cleaned up by iOS, we suggest adding it as an instance variable owned by your ViewController or AppDelegate or wherever you have initialized LocationKit.
-* This will require permission from your users to run in the background, which you will have if you configured things following the instructions above.
+* This will require permission from your users to run in the background, which you will have if you configured things following the Getting Started instructions above.

 ## Start LocationKit with options

-*Use:* We have some optional options which can be supplied to slightly alter the default behavior of LocationKit.
-To set them, start with an NSDictionary with our constants as the keys.
+*Use:* We have some options which can be supplied to slightly alter the default behavior of LocationKit.
+To use them, start with an NSDictionary with our constants as the keys.

 The options we have available: